Topic outline

 Resources

-Climate Change: Questions for your Governing Body (February 2022)Downloads a Word document
+Climate Change: Questions for your Governing Body (2022)Downloads a Word document

 Questions developed by ACFID to help your governing body to work out where they stand on discharging their duties concerning climate change, and what else they may need to do.